-The reinforced Walsc AAC Panels are non-loadbearing, therefore do not support vertical loads apart from the self-weight of the panel (refer to material properties for panel density).
+The 50mm Reinforced Walsc AAC Panels are non-loadbearing, therefore do not support vertical loads apart from the selfweight of the panel (refer to material properties for panel density).
 Similarly, the panels should not be relied upon to support in-plane racking forces.
-The structural frame that the panels are fixed to, which can be either timber or steel, is the structural component of the wall system and must be constructed in accordance with the relevant standard (AS1684 series for timber and AS4600 or NASH Standard for steel).
-However, the panels will be subject to out-of-plane loading due to internal pressures.
+The structural frame that the panels are fixed to, which can be either timber or steel, is the structural component of the wall system must and constructed in accordance standard (AS1684 series timber AS4600 NASH Standard However, the panels will be subject to out-of-plane loading due to internal pressures.
 The chart below outlines the maximum internal pressure the panels can withstand.
 It is the responsibility of the building designer to confirm the suitability of the Walsc Inter-tenancy Wall Systems based on the design internal pressures of the building.